November 07, 2021 8 min read

 A barbell is a great piece of equipment that provides a safe way to place your body’s muscles under tension with the extra weight it needs to build and strengthen those muscles.

 It is safe and adaptable, allowing it to be used in a variety of ways, shifting the weight depending on the individual's skill level, experience and overall goals.

-Abarbell is a unique piece of exercise equipment that can be used regardless of your goals, skill level or experience.
+A barbell is a unique piece of exercise equipment that can be used regardless of your goals, skill level or experience.
 You’ve most probably seen this piece of equipment in the gym.
-It is a long metal bar that can have weight added or taken off, depending on how much volume you would like to place onto your muscles.

-Muscle imbalances essentially lead to a variety of issues including synergistic dominance, reciprocal inhibition and decreased neuromuscular control which will harm you in both the short-run and long-run.
-Big red flag.
+Muscle imbalances can lead to a variety of issues including synergistic dominance, reciprocal inhibition, and decreased neuromuscular control which can harm you in both the short-run and long-run.

 You might be thinking “How can I reach my goals if I’m not placing any extra weight on my muscles?”
 Valid question.
-But, at the end of the day, the most important thing is that you are performing the exercise with the proper form.
-How can you expect to perform an exercise with added weight if you are struggling to even perform it in the proper form with just yourbody weight?
-Focus on perfecting your form prior to adding any additional tension during the movement.
+But how can you expect to perform an exercise with added weight if you are struggling to perform it with correct form with just your body weight?
+At the end of the day, the most important thing is that you are performing the exercise with the proper form.
+So think of bodyweight movements as practice and focus on perfecting your form prior to adding any additional tension during the movement.

 Begin performing the exercise with just the bar and see how it feels.
 By placing the extra weight on your body, you quickly may start to notice some muscle imbalances.
 You might find yourself struggling on one side more than the other.
 Simply be aware of the muscles that need strengthening as these can be new target muscles for your next workout.

 Until you feel completely comfortable with performing the movement with just the bar, do not start adding weight until you are able to perform the exercise in proper form to prevent injury or strain on the muscles.